 Apple certainly helped jumpstart the adoption of capacitive touchscreen phones, and one highlight of all iPhones and iPads is their full virtual keyboards.
-Your experience is crippled if this essential feature is not working.
+But your experience may get crippled if this essential feature stops working.

-This tutorial shows you how to fix issues related to the virtual keyboard on iPhone and iPad, including lag, not showing up at all, failing to register keystrokes, or being generally unresponsive.
+This tutorial shows you how to fix issues related to your iPhone or iPad keyboard, including lag, not showing up at all, failing to register keystrokes, or being generally unresponsive.

 Why your iPhone or iPad keyboard or number pad is not working

-Since the keyboard is a core part of your iPhone or iPad, it failing is rare.
+Since the keyboard is a core part of your iPhone or iPad, its failure is rare.
 But it can happen due to temporary software issues or a major hardware failure.
 This includes minor glitches, the addition of many keyboards, bugs in the third-party keyboard, problems in the specific app, wet screen, internally broken screen, etc.

 The same reasons can also cause the keypad or number pad inside the Phone app or on the Lock Screen to fail.